scalapb/ScalaPB/docs/src/main/markdown/customizations.md

 All the options in this file will be applied to all proto files in the package `com.mypackage` and its sub-packages.

-There is no need to explictly import this file from other protos.
+There is no need to explicitly import this file from other protos.
 If you are using `sbt-protoc` and the file is in the proto source directory (default is `src/main/protobuf`) then the file will be found and the options applied.
 If you are invoking protoc in another way, you need to ensure that this